delian7/partner/README.md

 >If either of these cases are true, then it will show a button with clear_user_path link. clear is a method in the user controller, and the path was made in routes.rb.
 This will clear both the status and partner1 to defaults.

->Otherwise,

->It will render the appropriate header and table th's for users and admin/vips.
+>Otherwise, It will render the appropriate header and table th's for users and admin/vips.

 >Then for each user in the database, it will render the partial user.
 The user partial is _user.html.erb.
 Each rendered user is a row in the table.
 It will render a user for each user in the database.

 >+ For admins/vips this is a table of student names and their partners.
 >+ For students this is a table of other students names, emails, status and request button.
+Students will see a different views based on their partner status.
+This is done with if statements in the view.
+There is probably a better way to do this in the future.

 ### Issues